pavliukalinacode/TestFramework/README.md

 Reason:
 The API under test (Swagger Petstore) is a demo service.
 It contains multiple inconsistencies and validation gaps.
 These behaviors are documented and treated as defects.
 Approach:
 Bugs are explicitly described in scenario comments.
 Tests are written to reflect actual current behavior.
 Expected correct behavior is documented but quarantined.
+During manual testing, even more inconsistencies were discovered, which in a real-world scenario would require extensive clarification and confirmation + documenting of requirements with the Business Analyst.
 ## Logging

 The framework provides two logging modes depending on the execution environment.